giantpaper/techybingo/README.md

 ./public
 	squares.txt - The labels for each square.
 One label per line ./src
-	./assets
+	generateBoard.php - creates a new randomized list for the next week, so everyone has the same squares ./assets
 		bingo.js - Where the bingo'ing happens (generate the board, check for wins, etc) bingodate.js - Where all date-related code lives